MindfusionSoftware/JavaScript.Keyboard/README.md

 1. Navigate to the project root directory: `D:\Projects\GitHub\JavaScript.Keyboard`
 2. Run `npm start` in your terminal.
 This will launch a local web server and open the samples in your default browser.

+## Virtual Keyboard Creator

+Create and export a custom layout for your keyboard in an easy and intuitive way with the [free online Virtual Keyboard Creator tool.](https://mindfusion.dev/virtual-keyboard-creator/index.html)

 ## Features